Pine cone decor transitions perfectly from fall to Christmas. Make this sweet pine cone & rag ball table centerpiece in no time at all!

 - rag balls (or other colorful accents)

-Step 1: Begin with a platter, tray, low bowl, or basket with low sides.
+- To build your own pine cone decor, begin with a platter, tray, low bowl, or basket with low sides.
 It can be any size and any shape, as long as it fits your table.

-Step 2: gather some pine cones, small snips of greenery, and another element that will add interest and color.
+- Gather some pine cones, small snips of greenery, and another element that will add interest and color.
 I chose to make rag balls with some vintage fabric I had on hand.
 Other ideas for the third element are:

 - small apples